janbsc4/BoardgameRecommender/README.md

 ## 1) Edit the Games List

  If you don't know what reviewers match your taste or how to get their review scores, I recommend watching [this video](https://www.youtube.com/watch?v=QFwa6limKSc).

- What I do once I have the GeekBuddy Game Ratings is to take a screenshot and let an LLM transcribe it into a python tuple in the format shown in *gameslist.py*.
-Once you have that you can edit the *gameslist.py* file to add your games data.
+What I do once I have the GeekBuddy Game Ratings is to take a screenshot and let an LLM transcribe it into the format below.

-The list uses the following format (python tuple):
+The *gameslist.py* file uses the following format (python tuple):

 ```python
 games = [